SystemsBioinformatics/dynamic-community-fba/docs/4_community_matrix/home.rst

 For the ``Reactions`` we consider the following:

 **Reaction Duplication:**
-All reactions, similar to compartments, are duplicated within the community model.
+All reactions, are duplicated within the community model.
 To maintain traceability, each reaction ID is supplemented with the originating model ID.

 **Handling Exchange Reactions:**
 A distinctive approach is employed for exchange reactions.
 When identical exchange reactions are present in multiple models,